debdeepbh/balloon-peri/README.md

 # Baby case
+- [ ] Isolate the nodes on tendons and do 1-d peridynamics on those.
+The 1d neighborhood is a subset of the 3d neighborhood.
+- [ ] take spring constant to be 2d plastic sheet
+- [ ] Take reference length to be either the flat distance or the distance along the sphere.
 - [x] Spherical shell, generate nodes mesh in 3d
 - [x] Generate area elements from the mesh
 - [x] Add air pressure based on the triangle area
 - [x] clamp at one point
-- [ ] take spring constant to be 2d plastic sheet
 - [x] simulate using newton's law (Cauchy momentum with body force as pressure)